You are here

 Household services may be available to current and former ADF members, including part time Reservists, ADF Cadets, Officers of Cadets and Instructors of Cadets who have suffered a service injury or disease for which liability has been accepted by the MRCC.
 To be eligible, the person must first make a claim for compensation for household services.

-Further information about household services for serving members can be found in section 7.1.2 of this manual.
+Further information about household services for serving members can be found in section 7.1.3 of this library.